 The New Zealand Housing Foundation will use these data-driven insights to help shape future programming and services.
 The research also included recommendations for ways to connect with audiences by addressing their challenges and ‘pain-points’ as identified through the research.

-University of Auckland senior lecturer Dr Catherine Frethey-Bentham may sum up the benefits of this programme best when she says: ‘We know that students typically attain higher levels of achievement when they are engaged with course material and feel that they can apply their knowledge and skills in future employment.
+University of Auckland senior lecturer Dr. Catherine Frethey-Bentham may sum up the benefits of this program best when she says: ‘We know that students typically attain higher levels of achievement when they are engaged with course material and feel that they can apply their knowledge and skills in future employment.
 Social and community engagement is a big driver for our university.
 We are proud of the impact this ongoing program has both for our students and the participating NPO[KS1] s, and the research agencies.’

 This program was presented at the most recent Research Association New Zealand conference in Auckland and won the Best Paper Award, sponsored by ESOMAR.
 This honor helped bolster the belief that this partnership and program is on the right track.
 Because the work that resulted from the partnership supported decision-making for a worthy non-profit, everyone involved will be able to see the results at work in the community.
 This model can be replicated across the globe at universities and with business partners, all for the greater good.